-Sorboni Banerjee starts her day bright and early with the team of FOX 25 Morning News.
+Sorboni Banerjee is an anchor on the FOX 25 News at 5 p.m.
 Sorboni joined FOX 25 as an anchor/reporter in June 2012.
 She has reported and anchored in the area for close to a decade and is so happy to continue to serve the community she knows and loves.
 Born and raised in Rhode Island, she was a morning anchor in Providence at ABC 6 before coming to Boston as a lead reporter.

 Sorboni got her start as a reporter, anchor and political correspondent at NBC 25 in Hagerstown, Md.
 She also reported from the nation's capital while still in college, for various local news outlets covering September 11th, the American Airlines crash over Rockaway, N.Y., and the anthrax attacks.
 She graduated summa cum laude from Boston University where she studied broadcast journalism and international relations and was honored to be the student commencement speaker.